Mitch Garver Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.94 team ERA ranks seventh across all MLB pitching staffs.
+- The Astros have a 3.96 team ERA that ranks sixth among all MLB pitching staffs.

-- Astros pitchers combine to allow 170 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- His most recent appearance was on Tuesday against the Boston Red Sox, when the right-hander went 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his most recent time out on Wednesday against the Boston Red Sox, the lefty threw six innings, allowing two earned runs while surrendering five hits.

-- The 28-year-old has an ERA of 3.49, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.